ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 ![A typical PR page](./img/Contribute_prexample.jpg "A typical PR page")

 With the PR up, you can either refine your PR content and files by pushing to the branch or wait for a reviewer to check for errors.
-If your PR was deemed good enough, a _Team osu!_ member may come and merge your changes to the official branch.
+If your PR was deemed good enough, a _Team osu!_ member or a repository administrator may come and merge your changes to the official branch.

-**Your commit messages should thoroughly explain your changes.
+**Note: Your commit messages should thoroughly explain your changes.
 Otherwise, the pull request may not be accepted to the official branch!**

 ## Repo Sync and cleanups